This article reproduces the out-of-sample analysis of Welch and Goyal

 is the 12-month moving sum of dividends and

 is the S&P 500 price level.
-(WG’s public plotting script
+(The public plotting script

-goyal-welch-plots.R uses the level D/P instead, but their
+goyal-welch-plots.R uses the level D/P, but WG’s paper text

-WG report five OOS statistics per predictor in Table 1; this article computes each on the same data:
+WG report five OOS statistics per predictor in Table 1, all of which we compute on the same data:

 (